-For now, your workplace and certain businesses may continue to require masks.
-Mask requirements also remain in place for public transportation such as trains, planes, and buses.
+Even if you are not located in an area of substantial or high transmission, your workplace and certain businesses may continue to require masks.
+Mask requirements may also remain in place for public transportation such as trains, planes, and buses.

 If you have any medical conditions or are taking medications that weaken your immune system, the CDC urges you to talk to your doctor before making any changes in activities.
 Extra safety measures may still be needed to protect you from Covid-19.